dahunsi-dami/simple_shell/README.md

-# ALX simple shell project
+# C- Simple Shell
+**`An ALX Africa Software Engineering Program project.`**<br><br>

 ## Project Overview

+This is a collaborative project to build a custom `bash` shell in C, to simulate basic schell functionality!

+It allows users to execute commands, manage paths, handle user input, and perform memory management operations.

-This is a collaborative project to create a custom `bash` shell in C!
-This initiative aims to enhance our understanding of C programming and explore the intricacies of building a fundamental yet powerful shell used for executing user's commands.
+The goal is to deepen understanding of C programming and explore the intricacies of shell development.

 ## Project Contributors